 protects.
 Commonly a wretch who supports with insolence, and is paid

 A Dictionary of the English Language was published finally in 1755, and the abridged edition in 1756.
 Johnson's financial situation was weak, although the work as a whole remained without rival until the creation of the Oxford English Dictionary (1884-1928), initially compiled by James Murray (1837-1915).
-Johnson wrote the definitions of over 40 000 words, illustrating them with about 114 000 quotations drawn from every field of learning.
-On the lines laid down by earlier French and Italian dictionaries, Johnson selected a 'golden age' from which he would work.
+Johnson finished the definitions of over 40 000 words, illustrating them with about 114 000 quotations drawn from every field of learning.
+On the lines laid down by earlier French and Italian dictionaries, Johnson selected a "golden age" from which he would work.
 For him this was the century that ran from the later sixteenth century until the English Restoration of 1660.
 It was not that Johnson did not understand that language changed.
 But he regarded most of the changes as degenerate.
 Johnson was not afraid of vulgar expressions in his dictionary:

 to fart.
 To break wind behind.

 In addition to his Dictionary and the philosophical romance of The Prince of Abissinia (1759, later known as Rasselas), Johnson published essays in The Adventurer (1752-54) and The Idler (1758-60).
 He produced a number of political articles, biographies of Sir Thomas Browne and Roger Ascham, and contributed to the Universal Chronicle.